-$$(\Box + \Box^2 + \Box^3)(\triangle + \triangle^2)(\Box + \Box^2). \tag{4.6}$$ we would get Formula 4.5.
-Thus formula 4.5 and formula 4.6 each describe the number of multisets we can choose from the set \bigcirc , \bigcirc , \bigcirc in which \bigcirc appears between 1 and three times and \bigcirc , and \bigcirc each appear once or twice.
-We interpret Formula 4.5 as describing each individual multiset we can choose, and we interpret Formula 4.6 as saying that we first decide how many apples to take, and then decide how many pears to take, and then decide how many bananas to take.
+$$(\Box + \Box^2 + \Box^3)(\triangle + \triangle^2)(\Box + \Box^2), \tag{4.2}$$ we would get Formula 4.1.
+Thus Formula 4.1 and Formula 4.2 each describe the number of multisets we can choose from the set $\{\circlearrowleft, \circlearrowleft, \circlearrowleft, \circlearrowleft\}$ in which \circlearrowleft appears between one and three times, and \circlearrowleft and \circlearrowleft each appear once or twice.
+We interpret Formula 4.1 as describing each individual multiset we can choose, and we interpret Formula 4.2 as saying that we first decide how many apples to take, and then decide how many pears to take, and then decide how many bananas to take.
 At this stage it might seem a bit magical that doing ordinary algebra with the second formula yields the first, but in fact we could define addition and multiplication with these pictures more formally so we could explain in detail why things work out.
-However since the pictures are for motivation, and are actually difficult to write out on paper, it doesn't make much sense to work out these details.
+However, since the pictures are for motivation, and are actually difficult to write out on paper, it doesn't make much sense to work out these details.
 We will see an explanation in another context later on.

-4.2.1 Picture functions
+4.1.2 Picture functions

 As you've seen, in our descriptions of ways of choosing fruits, we've treated the pictures of the fruit as if they are variables.
 You've also likely noticed that it is much easier to do algebraic manipulations with letters rather than pictures, simply because it is time consuming to draw the same picture over and over again, while we are used to writing letters quickly.
 In the theory of generating functions, we associate variables or polynomials or even power series with members of a set.
-There is no standard language describing how we associate variables with members of a set, so we shall invent some.
+There is no standard language describing how we associate variables with members of a set, so we shall invent2 some.
 By a picture of a member of a set we will mean a variable, or perhaps a product of powers of variables (or even a sum of products of powers of variables).
 A function that assigns a picture P(s) to each member s of a set S will be called a picture function.
-The picture enumerator for a picture function P defined on a set S will be the picture enumerator the set of all multisets of fruit with between one and three apples, one and two pears, and one and two bananas.
+The picture enumerator for a picture function P defined on a set S will be the sum of the pictures of the elements in S. In symbols we can write this conveniently as.

-$$E_P(S) = \sum{s: s \in S} P(s).$$
+$$E_P(S) = \sum{s:s \in S} P(s).$$

 We choose this language because the picture enumerator lists, or enumerates, all the elements of S according to their pictures.
-Thus Formula 4.5 is
+Thus Formula 4.1 is the picture enumerator of the set of all multisets of fruit with between one and three apples, one and two pears, and one and two bananas.